-There’s some places in the world that you may not immediately think of visiting.
+There are some places in the world that you may not immediately think of visiting.
 Among all the favourite churches, museums and galleries lurk some more disturbing locations with morbid histories, places that represent the darker side of humanity.
-They may not be top of your itineraries, but they’re equally – if not more – thought-provoking, and are well worth a detour.
-Here, from the pages of Make The Most Of Your Time On Earth, we present some key places to remember the past.
+They may not be top of your itineraries, but they're equally - if not more - thought-provoking, and are well worth a detour.
+Here, with some from the pages of Make The Most Of Your Time On Earth, we present some key places to remember the past.

 One thing that will stick in your mind is the hair.
 Mousy, dark clumps of it and even a child’s pigtail still wound like a piece of rope, all piled together like the relics from an ancient crypt.
 But there are no bones here.
 The hair in this room was deliberately, carefully, shaved from the heads of men, women and children, ready for transportation to factories where it would be turned into haircloth and socks.
 This is Auschwitz, the most notorious complex of extermination camps operated by the Nazis.

 No one knows how many people died here: estimates range from 1.1 million to 1.6 million, mostly Jews.
 They starved to death, died of dysentery, were shot or beaten.
 And then from 1941, the Final Solution, death by cyanide gas (“Zyklon-B”): twenty thousand people could be gassed and cremated each day.
 Auschwitz is a terrible place, full of terrible, haunting memories.
 But everyone should go – so that no one will forget.

 Auschwitz is named after the Polish town of Oświęcim, around 50km west of Kraków.
 The Auschwitz-Birkenau Museum & Memorial is free; see en.auschwitz.org.